 Binding values can be at odds with universal-rights values, since they place conditions on care and mandate treating people unequally.
-The capacity of binding values to undermine universal-rights values likely contributes to our findings across several studies showing that binding values are linked to a range of attitudes and actions most people would not consider “morally praiseworthy,” including (Part 1) Machiavellianism:
+The capacity of binding values to undermine universal-rights values likely contributes to our findings across several studies showing that binding values are linked to a range of attitudes and actions most people would not consider “morally praiseworthy,” including Machiavellianism:

-Current work involves a psycholinguistics approach, including investigation of the moral dimension of implicit verb causality:
+This involves a psycholinguistics approach, including investigation of the moral dimension of implicit verb causality:

 Niemi, L., Hartshorne, J., Gerstenberg, T., Young, L. (submitted).
 Moral values pervade causal attribution: Evidence from the implicit verb causality task and explicit judgments.